Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ### Step 6:  Run the sample

-You know what to do!
+Clean the solution, rebuild the solution, and run it.
+You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

 Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
 Notice that if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign-in again - that is the sample implements a persistent cache for ADAL, and remembers the tokens from the previous run.

 ## How To Deploy This Sample to Azure